Squire Trelawney

 Squire John Trelawney is a supporting character from Robert Louis Stevenson's 1883 novel Treasure Island.

 Character overview

-Stevenson describes him as a tall man, over six feet high, and plump in proportion, and he has a bluff, rough-and-ready face, all roughened and reddened and lined from his long travels.
-His eyebrows are very black, and move readily, and this gives him a look of some temper, not bad, you would say, but quick and high.
+Stevenson describes him as "a tall man, over six feet high, and broad in proportion, and he had a bluff, rough-and-ready face, all roughened and reddened and lined in his long travels.
+His eyebrows were very black and moved readily, and this gave him a look of some temper, not bad, you would say, but quick and high."

-The Squire is a bombastic and excitable landowner and friend to Dr. Livesey, another supporting character who has been sought out by the book's protagonist, Jim Hawkins as a sanctuary from pirates who seek the treasure map that has fallen into Jim's possession.
+The Squire is a bombastic and excitable landowner and friend to Dr. Livesey, another supporting character who has been sought out by the book's protagonist, Jim Hawkins, as a sanctuary from pirates who seek the treasure map that has fallen into Jim's possession.
+He is somewhat gullible, being persuaded by the cunning Long John Silver into hiring a crew of mutinous pirates, and argues with Captain Alexander Smollett about the latter's "unmanly, unsailorly, and downright un-English" doubts about the safety of the cruise.
+However, when Jim discovers the planned mutiny, Trelawney humbly admits his error and proves a determined and capable companion, and is grieved when his gamekeeper, Tom Redruth, dies from a gunshot wound.